KiokoEric/The_Better_Health/README.md

   <br><br>

-The website application was built using React JS, TypeScript, Express JS, Mongo DB and use of ExerciseDB API, Edamam API and calories-burned-by-api-ninjas.
+The website application was built using React JS, Tailwind CSS, TypeScript, Express JS, Mongo DB and use of ExerciseDB API, Edamam API and calories-burned-by-api-ninjas.

 [Live Demo](https://betterhealth-eight.vercel.app)
 </div>